BigBIueWhale/scan_holiday_commits/README.md

 # scan_holiday_commits
 Show Git commit history that occurred outside of work hours

-# Conditions
+# Filter Conditions
-Only the following commits will be outputted:
+Only the commits that tick at least 1 of the following conditions will be outputted:
 1. Jewish or Israeli Holiday (such as Rosh Ha'shana, Rosh Ha'shana eve)
 2. Outside of working hours- 08:00-17:00
 3. Weekends (Fridays or Saturdays)